lostatc/retain-sync/docs/zielen.1.rst

     directories.

 **empty-trash** *name*\ \|\ *path*
-    Permanently delete all files in the remote directory that are marked for deletion (see TRASH_).
+    Permanently delete all files in the remote trash directory (see TRASH_).
     This command accpets the *name* of a profile or the absolute *path* of its local directory.

 SYNCING
 =======